 You should discuss with your accountants to reach an informed decision on the frequency with which you prepare the financial statement in Singapore.

-On the flip side, if there are not many taking places each month and if you consider recording them that often is to no avail and costly, you should collect the financial statements at least once or a couple of times a year i.e. semi-annually or quarterly.
+On the flip side, if there are not many taking place each month and if you consider recording them that often is to no avail and costly, you should collect the financial statements at least once or a couple of times a year i.e. semi-annually or quarterly.

 A well-prepared financial statement should incorporate the following components: